mhkhodadadi/Animation-in-Matplotlib/README.md

 # Animation-in-Matplotlib

-# Animated Sine and Cosine Plot
+# Animated Plot for Sine and Cosine

 This repository contains a Python script that creates an animated visualization of the sine and cosine functions using the `matplotlib` and `numpy` libraries.